Keep reading to figure out how to get this view 😉

 Instead, we went to the top of the Columbia Center in downtown.
 It’s the tallest building in the state of Washington, and from the 73rd floor, you get a 360-degree view of Seattle from the very center.
 It’s also the tallest public viewing area west of the Mississippi.
 We went up just after sunset, and we were barely able to make out Mt.
 Rainier, surrounded by some clouds.
 From above, we were able to see the iconic Smith Tower, just near Pioneer Square, which apparently also has a 35th-floor observation deck and a speakeasy bar.
 That’s definitely on my list for next time!

-After my second visit to Seattle, I definitely feel like I’ve become more familiar with the diverse parts of the city, getting to know it in a different way than before!
+After my second visit to Seattle, I feel like I’ve become more familiar with the diverse parts of the city, getting to know it in a different way than before!

 What are your favorite things to do and see in Seattle?
 What are your favorite unique things to do in Seattle?
 Let me know in the comments!